Australian Super Sedan Championship

 The Australian Super Sedan Championship is a Dirt track racing championship held each year to determine the Australian national champion.
-The championship is held over a single meeting (usually on consecutive nights) and has run annually since the 1971/72 season and is awarded to a different state of Australia each year by the national controlling body, the Australian Saloon Car Federation (ASCF).
+The championship is held over a single meeting (usually on consecutive nights) and has run annually since the 1971/72 season and is awarded to a different state of Australia each year by the national controlling body, Speedway Sedans Australia (SSA).

 The first championship was run in Australia's capital city of Canberra at the now closed Fraser Park Speedway (later renamed Tralee Speedway) and was won by Kevin Dalton of Victoria.

-The championship is separate to the National Super Sedan Series which has been in operation since 2006.
+The championship is separate to the National Super Sedan Series which ran from 2006 until 2015.